- Latin America

 Other wildlife found here includes giraffe, gemsbok, springbok, greater kudu, and predators such as lion, leopard, cheetah, spotted hyena and occasionally brown hyena.
 One of the main attractions of Damaraland is the opportunity to track desert-adapted elephant on guided drives.

 As well as the desert-dwelling wildlife, Damaraland is also known for its prehistoric rock paintings and engravings.

-Bushman rock art can be found at the UNESCO World Heritage Site of Twyfelfontein, which is a fascinating rocky outcrop with over 2000 ancient San rock paintings and engravings covering the red cliffs and boulders, thought to have been made by the nomadic San people.
+Bushman rock art can be found at the UNESCO World Heritage Site of Twyfelfontein which is a fascinating rocky outcrop with over 2000 ancient rock paintings and engravings covering the red cliffs and boulders, thought to have been made by the nomadic San people.

 The Brandberg which is Namibia's highest mountain and home to the famous 'White Lady' Bushman painting, is another of the many attractions in the area Other highlights of the area include, Spitzkoppe, Vingerklip, the Organ Pipes and Burnt Mountain, and the Petrified Forest which is millions of years old.

 Damaraland is an arid desert with less than 100mm of rain annually - January, February and March sees the most rainfall.

-We include Damaraland in all of our Namibia holiday ideas as in our opinion it is destination that should not be missed when visiting this incredible country.
-On self-drive holidays, such as our Classic Namibia and our Namibia Self Drive Adventure, you’ll drive north from Swakopmund and head up the Skeleton Coast to Henties Bay to visit the Cape Cross Seal Colony and then inland to Damaraland.
+We include Damaraland in most of our Namibia holiday ideas as in our opinion it is a destination that should not be missed when visiting this incredible country.
+On self-drive holidays, such as our 'Classic Namibia Holiday' and our 'Namibia Self Drive Honeymoon', we recommend driving north from Swakopmund and heading up the Skeleton Coast to visit the Cape Cross Seal Colony and then inland to Damaraland.

 Camp Kipwe, situated in the Twyfelfontein Conservancy, is creatively built into the large granite boulders of the Damaraland and has nine luxury bungalows and one suite.
-Activities include nature drives in search of desert-adapted elephants, and trips to Twyfelfontein rock engravings.
+Activities include nature drives in search of desert-adapted elephants, and trips to the Twyfelfontein rock engravings.